 Issues are getting more complex with people needing help.

-We are real estate specialists in probate real estate sales.
+We are probate real estate specialists.
 That means selling probate properties, trust homes, and property under conservatorship.
 Over the years we have helped many executors and successor trustees sell homes.

 Understanding the challenges people face, we know a higher level of service is needed when representing an estate.
 That is why we focus on high-touch service versus a high volume of sales.